5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The India Used Car Market is segmented by Vehicle Type (Hatchbacks, Sedan, and SUV), Vendor Type (Organized, Unorganized, and Other Vendor Types), and Fuel Type (Petrol and Diesel).
+The India Used Car Market is segmented by Vehicle Type (Hatchbacks, Sedan, and Sports Utility Vehicles), Vendor Type (Organized and Unorganized), Fuel Type (Petrol and Diesel).

 The Indian used car market is segmented into organized and unorganized segments.
 However, C2C (customer to customer) channel is also used for the sales of pre-owned cars in the market.